adammeghji/scout-plugins/couchdb/README.md

 ### CouchDB 0.9 and 0.10
 Only counts are supported for the majority of statistics.
 That is because there is no reliable way to get the other statistics for a given time interval.

+### CouchDB Lucene
+The CouchDBLucenePlugin has been tested with version 0.5.6